-We have talked many times about the benefits of Pilates in earlier blog post but never realised how much of a thinker Joseph Pilates is.
+We have talked many times about the benefits of Pilates in earlier blog posts, but never realised how much of a thinker Joseph Pilates was.

-He may be best known today for his exercises, but right up until his death in 1967 he was also an influential – and much quoted – thinker too.
+He may be best known today for his exercises, but right up until his death in 1967 he was also an influential – and much quoted – thinker.

 “I’m fifty years ahead of my time,” he once said with confidence.

-And here are 20 of his most famous quotations, along with the meanings behind them.
+Here are 19 of his most famous quotations, along with the meanings behind them:

 “If your spine is stiff at 30,” he once said, “you are old.
 If it is flexible at 60, you are young.”